-Starting with the fourth wave in Tango Sector until the end of the episode, you encounter red-coloured helicopters that fire big salvos of missiles.
+Starting with the fourth wave in Tango Sector until the end of Wave 7, you encounter red-coloured helicopters that fire big salvos of missiles.

 Near the end of the game (Outer Regions), you start encountering many red-coloured units.
 They have tons of armour and firepower.